-Ultrasounds are a very common and popular form of medical imaging.
-They are painless, offer no risk of radiation and can provide details of the interior of the body without making a single incision.
-However, there are various kinds of ultrasounds that can be administered for different parts of the body and different kinds of conditions.
-Knowing the kind of ultrasound one needs is crucial to understanding health conditions.
+Ultrasounds are a very common form of medical imaging.
+They are painless, offer no risk of radiation, and can provide details of the interior of the body without making a single incision.
+However, there are various kinds of ultrasounds that can be administered for different parts of the body for different conditions.

 Most people are aware of ultrasounds in relation to pregnancy.
-Ultrasounds use sonar power or sound waves in order to create images of the organs and fetuses without having to make incisions or use contrast material.
+Ultrasounds use sonar power or sound waves in order to create images of internal organs without having to make incisions or use contrast material.
 Sound waves reverberate off the organs and bones and the ultrasound machine interprets the change in sound waves and uses computer technology to make an image.
 Because of the comfort on the part of the patient in concert with the information gleaned for doctors, ultrasounds are now able to do so much more.
-Ultrasounds can be performed in 3D and 4D, allowing parents to see unborn children’s features and movement in higher, clearer quality than ever before.

-You can also schedule an ultrasound appointment with our Request an Appointment page.
-If you have more questions or concerns, feel free to contact Doctors Imaging office at 504-833-8111 Monday through Friday to speak with a representative.
+You can Request an Appointment online.
+If you have more questions or concerns, feel free to contact us at 504-833-8111 Monday through Friday.